chipoglesby/chipoglesby.github.io/_posts/blog/2016-12-26-classic-analysis.md

 the middle.
 There are plenty of sites that will explain the what and the how of programmatic data analysis, but not always the 'why'.

-## Why would I want to learn to program???
+## Why would I want to learn to program??

 Established analysts who don't work for large companies or start-ups will usually ask this question and I will attempt to answer it.